sleevs/Design-Pattern/README.md

            Decorator approch allow attach additional  responsabilities to an object dynamically  and provide a flexible alternative to SubClass for extending functionality.

   -  [Facade](https://github.com/sleevs/Design-Pattern/blob/master/structural/FacadePattern.cpp)

+      - Problem:

+        There are situations where we need to interact with a complex system or subsystem often consisting of numerous classes and components with intricate interactions.
+This complexity can make the system different to undstand , use and maintain.

+      - Motivation:

+        Facade pattern is to provide a simple and unified interface to a complex system or subsystem.
+It abstracts the complexy and inner worrings of the system behind a sinple , easy-to-use interface.
+This simplies the clients interactions with the system reduce dependecies and enhances code readability and maintainability.

   -  [Flyweight](https://github.com/sleevs/Design-Pattern/blob/master/structural/FlyweightPattern.cpp)

       - Problem: